Arabia Mountain: History

-Although there is little historical evidence about what existed in the lands that currently make up the National Heritage Area, by the time of Anglo-American settlement in the early 19th century, the area was sparsely populated by Muscogee (Creek) and Cherokee Tribes.
+Although there is little historical evidence about what existed in the lands that currently make up the National Heritage Area, by the time of Anglo-American settlement in the early 19th century, the area was sparsely populated by Muscogee (Creek) and Cherokee tribes.
 It is believed that the area was a buffer between the two nations, used as a trade and transportation corridor.
-The land was ceded to the State of Georgia by the Muscogee in 1821.
+The land was ceded to the state of Georgia by the Muscogee in 1821.
 The land was then distributed to settlers via the Georgia Land Lotteries.
-Throughout the rest of the 19th and most of the 20th centuries, the area remained very sparsely populated, with many of the roads remaining unpaved until the mid-1900s.
-The railroad connecting Atlanta and Augusta runs through the area.
-This railroad helped historically supported Lithonia's quarry industry, which was fed by the granite gneiss of numerous area quarries, including Arabia Mountain.
-Otherwise, much of the surrounding land was used for small-scale farming.
-The remains of the agricultural landscape are still visible in the National Heritage Area, including at the Lyon Farm, Vaughters Farm, and Parker House.
-Small settlements developed along crossroads, the South River (Upper Ocmulgee River), and the railroad, such as the Klondike National Historic District, Flat Rock Community, and downtown Lithonia, Georgia.
+Throughout the rest of the 19th and most of the 20th centuries, the area remained very sparsely populated, with many of the roads remaining unpaved until the 1950s.

-The existence of the Atlanta Augusta Railroad allowed the granite quarrying industry in the area to flourish in the late 1800s.
+The existence of the Atlanta Augusta Railroad allowed the granite quarry industry in the area to flourish in the late 1800s.
+This railroad supported Lithonia's quarry industry, which was fed by the granite gneiss of numerous area quarries, including Arabia Mountain.
 Remnants of this industry can be seen throughout the Heritage Area in the form of quarry office ruins, rock ledges, and drill holes on the rock.
-Unlike Arabia, Panola Mountain was never quarried because of its geologic qualities such as softer texture and veining.
+Much of the surrounding land was used for small-scale farming.
+The remains of the agricultural landscape are still visible in the National Heritage Area, including at the Lyon Farm, Vaughters Farm, and Parker House.
+Small settlements developed along crossroads, the South River (Upper Ocmulgee River), and the railroad, such as the Klondike National Historic District, Flat Rock community, and downtown Lithonia.